 The Campfire Audio Solaris 2020 has an impedance of 15.5ohm and 115 db sensitivity.
 Campfire Audio IEMs are no stranger to efficiency and careful pairings should be issued to avoid hiss.
 Luckily, the Solaris 2020 is a versatile transducer and pairs well out of the laptop and smartphone device.
 If users wish for that extra detail, resolution and air – the Cayin N8, Fiio M15, Lotoo PAW Gold Touch and Lotoo PAW 6000 are fantastic DAPs to pair.

 There is no doubt about it – the Solaris 2020 are a spectacular offering that compete with in-ear monitors far above its price tag.
-While my preferences are inclined towards neutral-bright transducers with an abundance of space and air, the Solaris 2020 unequivocally capture my interest with its beautifully detailed bass, compelling midrange and upper treble focus.
+While my preferences are inclined towards neutral-bright transducers with an abundance of space and air, the Solaris 2020 unequivocally capture my interest with its beautifully detailed bass, compelling midrange and smooth treble.
 The exceptional three-dimensionality together with the pin-point spatial cues complete the sonic picture from these premium high-end monitors.
 To date, the Solaris 2020 is arguably the most well-built and suitably constructed IEM from Campfire Audio’s selection.
 It is impressive to see how far Campfire Audio have come since their first models released in the summer of 2015.
-With all things said, the Solaris 2020 will be replacing the original Solaris IEMs in our best in-ear monitors of 2020 list and certainly deserve a wholehearted recommendation.
+With all things said, the Solaris 2020 are IEMs which certainly deserve an audition.